About CAP

 Funding the Arts in Tompkins County

-We have six grant programs, and have distributed over 5.6 million sine 1993 to artists, arts organizations, and not for profits for public programming, artist career opportunities, and school residencies.
+We have five grant programs, and have distributed over 7.3 million since 1993 to artists, arts organizations, and not for profits for public programming, artist career opportunities, and school residencies.

 Helping Artists Make a Life in Tompkins County